logbin/logbin/README.md

 ```

 ##LogStream API
-Real-time API is used to receive logs from your node applications in real-time.
+LogStream API is used to receive logs from your node applications in real-time.

 ###Initialization
-Initializing the Real-time API also requires configuration settings.
+Initializing the LogStream API also requires configuration settings.

 ```javascript
 var LogStream = require( 'logbin' ).LogStream;